-6.3 Deployment and Maintenance
+6.7 Deployment and Maintenance

-Perhaps the biggest roadblock to the universal deployment of information furnaces is their installation, testing, and maintenance.
-The subtle interactions of multiple systems can result in many subtle and difficult to find bugs.
-Some of them can be amusing: the first visitors to ring the doorbell after the information furnace was deployed were greeted with an telephone answering machine message!
+Related to the issue of dependability, and perhaps the biggest roadblock to the universal deployment of information furnaces, is their installation, testing, and maintenance.
+The broadband deployment business plans of a number of telecommunications companies were foiled by the cost incurred for having expensively trained technicians install the network adapters at the each customer's premises [70].
+The installation of an information furnace using today's interfacing technologies, will probably be an order of magnitude more challenging.
+The interactions of multiple systems can result in many subtle and difficult to find bugs.
+Some of them can be amusing: the first visitors to ring the doorbell after the information furnace was deployed were greeted with a telephone answering machine message!
 More than a year after the furnace's deployment we are still tuning its operation and correcting (minor by now) inconveniences.
 Most people would not regard the existence of a resident system administrator an acceptable solution to this problem.
 The availability of stable software (rather than its organic home-growth), the adoption of the domain-specific languages we saw in Section 5.2, and the initial configuration of the furnace by a qualified professional can help in this direction.
 However, the above process, although similar to other processes followed for building homes, is completely different from the ad hoc procedure typically employed when purchasing and deploying consumer-oriented hardware (plug it in, play with the buttons, avoid reading the manual).
+Although standard interfaces, similar to those that currently allow the seamless installation of USB-style peripherals on PCs, may somehow ease the configuration burden, the current state of the art makes even the installation of home theatre equipment a formidable task [71].
 Unless the widespread deployment of information furnaces is coupled with an appropriate installation and maintenance process, significant problems will ensue.